90+ AI Design Patterns to Avoid: The Definitive List

 background: linear-gradient(165deg, #F4EDE4, #FEFCF8);C03: Gray-50 Background (#F9FAFB)

-Tailwind's gray-50.
-The most common AI background color.
-It is the "safe neutral" that every model reaches for.
+Tailwind's gray-50 — the most common AI background color.
+The "safe neutral" every model reaches for.

-Instead: Use a warm off-white like #FEFCF8 or #F5F0EB, or a tinted neutral that relates to your primary color.
+Instead: Use a warm off-white like #FEFCF8 or #F5F0EB, or a tinted neutral that relates to your primary.

 C04: Insufficient Palette Depth

-AI generates 3-4 colors: primary, background, text, maybe an accent.
-Human designers work with 8-12 colors including tints, shades, semantic colors, and contextual variations.
+AI generates 3-4 colors: primary, background, text, maybe one accent.
+Human designers work with 8-12, including tints, shades, semantic colors, and contextual variations.

-Instead: Generate a full palette with at least primary, secondary, accent, background, surface, text, muted, success, warning, and error colors.
-Use sailop palette to generate a complete set.
+Instead: Generate a full set: primary, secondary, accent, background, surface, text, muted, success, warning, error, at minimum.
+Run sailop palette for a complete one.

 C05: Pure White Cards on Gray Background

-White (#FFFFFF) cards sitting on a gray-50 (#F9FAFB) background.
-The contrast is so low it looks unintentional, yet this is the universal AI default for card sections.
+White (#FFFFFF) cards on a gray-50 (#F9FAFB) background.
+The contrast is so low it looks accidental, yet it is the universal AI default for card sections.

-Why it signals AI: The combination of #FFFFFF on #F9FAFB creates a 1.01:1 contrast ratio between card and background -- barely perceptible and visually flat.
+Why it signals AI: #FFFFFF on #F9FAFB is a 1.01:1 contrast ratio between card and background — barely perceptible, visually inert.

-Instead: Use a tinted surface color for cards (e.g., #F4EDE4) on a slightly different background, or remove the card container entirely and use spacing and typography for separation.
+Instead: Use a tinted surface like #F4EDE4 on a distinctly different background, or drop the card container entirely and separate with spacing and type.

 C06: Oversaturated Accent Colors

-AI accent colors are typically fully saturated: yellow-400, green-500, red-500.
-These clash with the muted palette elsewhere and look like afterthoughts.
+AI accents run fully saturated: yellow-400, green-500, red-500.
+They clash with the muted palette around them and read as afterthoughts.

-Instead: Desaturate accents.
-Use OKLCH to maintain perceptual lightness while reducing chroma.
+Instead: Desaturate.
+Use OKLCH to hold perceptual lightness while dropping chroma.
 A muted terracotta (#C4553A) signals more craft than a pure red (#EF4444).

 C07: Linear Gradient Buttons

-Buttons with linear-gradient backgrounds that shift from one saturated color to another.
+Buttons with linear-gradient backgrounds shifting from one saturated color to another.

-Instead: Use flat-colored buttons with subtle hover state changes.
-Gradients on small interactive elements feel decorative rather than functional.
+Instead: Flat-colored buttons with a subtle hover change.
+Gradients on small interactive elements feel decorative, not functional.

 C08: Colored Badge Pills

-Small rounded-full pills with a light tinted background and darker text of the same hue: bg-blue-100 text-blue-800.
+Small rounded-full pills with a light tinted background and darker same-hue text: bg-blue-100 text-blue-800.
 Every AI hero has one.

-Instead: Use plain text with tracking-widest and uppercase, or a simple border-bottom treatment.
+Instead: Plain text with tracking-widest uppercase, or a simple border-bottom treatment.

 C09: Star Rating Yellow (#FACC15)

-AI always uses yellow-400 for star ratings.
-Every testimonial section, every review component.
+AI always reaches for yellow-400 on star ratings — every testimonial block, every review component.

-Instead: If ratings are necessary, use your brand color or a neutral tone.
-Better yet, remove star ratings from testimonials entirely -- they add noise without credibility.
+Instead: If you need ratings, use your brand color or a neutral.
+Better: cut star ratings from testimonials entirely.
+They add noise without credibility.

 C10: Identical Dark Mode Inversion

-Dark mode that simply inverts light values to dark values without any consideration for how colors behave differently on dark backgrounds.
+Dark mode that flips light values to dark ones with no thought for how color behaves on dark backgrounds.

 Instead: Design dark mode as a separate palette.
-Dark backgrounds need lighter, slightly desaturated colors.
-Reduce chroma and increase lightness for text on dark surfaces.
+Dark backgrounds want lighter, slightly desaturated colors.
+Reduce chroma and raise lightness for text on dark surfaces.
+See C06 in the craft section for a worked palette, and zinc-950 as the AI dark default for the trap to avoid.

 C11: Status Colors from Tailwind Defaults

-Instead: Adjust status colors to harmonize with your palette.
-A muted forest green for success and a muted rust for error maintain semantics while feeling intentional.
+Instead: Tune status colors to your palette.
+A muted forest green for success and a muted rust for error keep semantics while feeling deliberate.

 C12: Background Gradients with Fixed Blobs

-Instead: If you need visual texture, use subtle grain overlays, geometric patterns, or photographic backgrounds.
-Blurred color blobs are an AI signature.
+Instead: For texture, use subtle grain overlays, geometric patterns, or photography.
+Blurred color blobs are an AI signature — glassmorphism and backdrop-blur tell the same story.

 C13: Ring Offset Focus States

 focus:ring-2 ring-offset-2 ring-blue-500 on every interactive element.
-This is Tailwind's default focus pattern and AI applies it universally.
+Tailwind's default focus pattern, applied universally.

-Instead: Design custom focus states that use your brand color and complement your design system.
-Consider outline-offset, box-shadow, or background-color changes.
+Instead: Design custom focus states in your brand color.
+Reach for outline-offset, box-shadow, or a background change.

 C14: Hover Color Shifts to Darker Variant

-Instead: Use varied hover treatments: subtle background shifts, underline reveals, icon movements, or opacity changes.
-Not every hover needs a color darkening.
+Instead: Vary hover treatments — subtle background shifts, underline reveals, icon movement, opacity changes.
+Not every hover needs a darkening.

 C15: Decorative Dividers as Gradient Lines